Click on the buttons below for translated summaries of this page:

 You may fear persecution from people that aren’t officially recognised as the state, but are the de facto state – they are in effective control of a country or part of the country.
-Examples of this could be Al-Shabaab in areas of Somalia that it controls, or ISIS in Iraq.
+Examples of this in recent years could be Al-Shabaab in areas of Somalia, or ISIS in Iraq.
 Again, it should be fairly easy to explain why you cannot get protection from the “state” in these circumstances.

 Persecution might also come from “non-state actors”, such as a member of your family or community, a gang, religious or political opponents.